Afghanistan withdrawal draws concerns over abducted American - WTMJ

 “He said he was very well aware and he asked me to also let the family know that he was aware and was on top of it,” Duckworth said.

-The U.S. has not disclosed much about Frerichs’ fate or status but confirmed Monday that it was in active negotiations with the Taliban.
+The U.S. has not disclosed much about Frerichs’ fate or status but confirmed Monday that there were active discussions with the Taliban.

 State Department spokesman Ned Price said in a statement that U.S. peace envoy Zalmay Khalilzad, working closely with Roger Carstens, the special presidential envoy for hostage affairs, “has continued to press the Taliban for Mr. Frerichs’ release, and continues to raise his status in senior level engagements in Doha and Islamabad.
 We place a high priority on Mark Frerichs’ safety and will not stop working until he is safely returned to his family.”